How to Set up Laptops for Employees Working Remotely

 - Add the device to the company domain by extending local ID admin features to the laptop and adding the tools and apps remote employees need to do their jobs.

-- Add the device to your inventory tracking system, including serial number, name, issuance date, user name, and condition at the time of installation.
-You can use management tools, spreadsheets, or use a global device distribution service like GroWrk with a platform that provides easy inventory.
+- Add the device to your inventory tracking system.
+Include the serial number, name, issuance date, user name, and condition at the time of issuance.
+You can use management tools, spreadsheets, or use a global device distribution service like GroWrk with a platform that provides easy inventory management.

 - Protect the computer by disabling local administrators so your employees cannot install unwanted tools onto the device that can likely leave the computer susceptible to cyberattacks.
 This also ensures the company laptop is only used for work-related tasks.